Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Rafael Devers At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 38th, and he is 12th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 47th, his on-base percentage ranks 40th, and he is 14th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.